NicoloMoretti/barracks/docs/scripting-guide.md

 > [!TIP]
 > The 'return' keyword is a bit like the equivalent of 'break' in loops for function.
 Encountering a "return" can end a function early.
 The return keyword is not necessary for 'void' functions, but can be used without arguments to break out of the function earlier.
 This is often used to simplify code.

-Example of using 'return' to exit function:
+Example of using 'return' to exit a function:

 ```text